-FHMS PTSA Grant Information and Process
+FHMS PTSA Certificated Staff Reimbursement Information and Process

-Purpose: The Finn Hill Middle School (FHMS) PTSA offers monetary grants to assist with extra school-centered learning expenses for school-centered learning.
-Due to the limited monetary resources to be used to enhance the educational experience of students at FHMS and the availability of funds for extracurricular activities through other organizations, these grants will be available for learning opportunities and improvements to the school that are directly related to classes and students at FHMS.
+Purpose: The Finn Hill Middle School (FHMS) PTSA offers monetary reimbursement s to assist with extra school-centered learning expenses.
+Given both the limited monetary resources to enhance FHMS students’ educational experience and the availability of extracurricular activity funds through other organizations, these reimbursements will be available for learning opportunities and school improvements directly related to classes and students at FHMS.

 Procedure

-A faculty or staff member will complete an application for a grant on the form provided by the PTSA at any time during the school year that the need may arise.
+A certificated staff member will complete a reimbursement application using the provided PTSA form at any time during the school year a need may arise.
 A receipt with the expense must be attached.

-After filling out the form, it is to be given to the office manager and Principal for review, and to determine if any District or Building Funds may be used for the Project.
+The completed form is to be given to the office manager and Principal for review and determination if any District or Building Funds may be used for the Project.

-This form will then be submitted to the PTSA through their school mailbox and received by the Co-Presidents.

-The Co-Presidents will review any grants received and will present them at the monthly FHMS PTSA Board Meetings to be approved by the Board.
+This form will then be submitted to the PTSA through their school mailbox and received by the President and VP The President and VP will review any reimbursement s received and present them at monthly FHMS PTSA Board Meetings for Board approval.

-The Co-Presidents will notify the Grant writer of the Board’s decision.
+The President and VP will notify the Reimbursement requestor of the Board’s decision.

 The Treasurer will disburse any funds as recommended by the Board.

-Criteria for Grant Approval
+Criteria for Reimbursement Approval

-The following criteria will be used in reviewing the grants:
+The following criteria will be used in reviewing of reimbursement s:

-Amount of monies available to grant
+Amount of monies available to reimbursement

-Number of students who will benefit from the grant
+Number of students who will benefit from reimbursement

 Availability of other funding sources for the proposed item/activity

-Any criteria the Board determines to be important at the time of the grant may be used with the above criteria used as a guideline.
+Any additional criteria the Board determines to be germane at the time of reimbursement review may be used along with the above criteria.

-If your request is denied, you may reapply later in the year if funds are still available.
+If your reimbursement request is denied, you may reapply later in the year if funds are still available.

 Future Funding and Use

-Repeat grant applications are permitted.
-However, when the PTSA meets a grant request, it is not a guarantee for future funding (such as funding the same initiative the following year).
+Repeat reimbursement applications are permitted until all specific staff reimbursements are utilized.

-All materials bought with PTSA funds are considered to be property of FHMS.
+All materials bought with PTSA funds are property of FHMS.
 They must remain at the school if the requester should ever leave.

 Must comply with all PTSA guidelines and policies